-In order to guarantee the security of your personal data, we have introduced a number of technical and organisational measures in accordance with Article 32 of the GDPR.
-Your personal information is stored on secure networks that can only be accessed by a limited number of people who have special access rights and are committed to respecting and maintaining the confidentiality of that information.
-Despite these measures, each time you provide personal information via the Internet, there is a risk that it may be intercepted and used by third parties outside our control.
-Although we do everything in our power to protect your personal information and privacy, we are not in a position to guarantee the security of the information you provide via the Internet.
+In order to guarantee the security of your personal data, we have introduced a number of technical and organisational measures as defined by Art.
+32 DSGVO.
+Your personal data is stored on secure networks that can only be accessed by a limited number of people who have special access rights and who undertake to respect and maintain the confidentiality of this data.
+Despite these measures, every time you make personal data available on the Internet, there is a risk that it will be intercepted and used by third parties outside our control.
+Although we do everything in our power to protect your personal data and privacy, we are unable to guarantee the security of the information you provide over the Internet.

 Data security measures:

 - We encrypt many of our services using SSL

 - Limiting access to personal data

 - Area restricted alarm systems and video surveillance

 - Obligation of data secrecy

 g) Who has access to your personal data and how far this access extends